Two Rules

 Both have pensions, both have Social Security—and both had significant savings.

-Those savings are now long gone, and the guaranteed income is just not enough to meet their care needs.
+But she is now 93 and he is 96, and their savings are long gone.
+Their guaranteed income is just not enough to meet their care needs.

 At the closing table the husband said to me, “We don’t want our friends to know we’re doing a reverse mortgage—but we need money.
 We never expected to live this long.”